 Use Gel Food Coloring for Olympic Rings Cupcakes

-Be sure to use gel food coloring instead of liquid, or the chocolate might seize and become hard.
-If it does, add a teaspoon (or two) of vegetable oil to the seized chocolate and stir.
-Oil can sometimes save it and make the chocolate smooth again.
-Also, it is best to add the gel food coloring to the chocolate before you heat it in the microwave.
+Be sure to use gel food coloring rather than liquid, as liquid can cause the chocolate to seize and become hard.
+If you find that it does seize, you can try adding a teaspoon or two of vegetable oil and stirring it in; this may help restore the chocolate’s smooth texture.
+Additionally, it’s best to mix the gel food coloring into the chocolate before melting it in the microwave.

 Use a Tip Coupler